RahulRayi777/Simple_Expense_Tracker_API/README.md

 🚫 Here incorrect input is passed  like this example (e.g., "id": "rr")  becuase ID is int & NAME is string. finally the input passed is wrong then , it will throw a error like:

 ![Image](https://github.com/user-attachments/assets/c38c3024-fb6d-43a7-9526-e48477329921)

+# 🙌 Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you'd like to change.